Golden nightjar: Voice

-The Golden nightjar's song is low pitched churr which may last quite a long time and is delivered at dawn and dusk from the ground.
+The golden nightjar's song is low pitched churr which may last quite a long time and is delivered at dawn and dusk from the ground.

 Distribution

 The golden nightjar occurs from northern Senegal and Mauritania in the west eastwards to Sudan.
 In 2015 a female golden nightjar was seen and it, or another, was later found dead in southern Western Sahara and in 2016 a number of birds were noted in the same area suggesting that it may host a breeding population.
 In 2019, the breeding of the species in the area was confirmed.
 These were the first records of this species in the Palearctic.

 Habitat

 The golden nightjar occurs in arid steppes and semi-desert, also on rock, gravelly or stony terrain with clumps of vegetation.
 It avoids dense scrub or woodland.

 Habits

 The golden nightjar is active at dawn and dusk and through the night, roosting on the ground during the day and tending to shuffle out of the way of approaching animals rather than flushing.
-It has been recorded feeding over waterbodies at dusk, its diet is made up of larger insects.
+It has been recorded feeding over water bodies at dusk, its diet is made up of larger insects.

-The normal clutch is 2 eggs which lare laid on the ground, usually near a clump of vegetation.
+The normal clutch is 2 eggs which are laid on the ground, usually near a clump of vegetation.
 Egg laying has been recorded in April–May in the west and March–April in Sudan.